jonasjaeger-sci/mod905/docs/user/input.rst

 * :ref:`units <user-keywords-units>`:
-    Specify the units to use for the system (and by extension the simulation)
+    Specify a system of units to use for the simulation and the input file.
+The possible system of units are described in detail in the
+    :ref:`reference section on units <user-guide-units>`.

     Examples: